Dog fashion: Sociological perspective

 Humans typically have deep attachments to their dogs because dogs are adept at fulfilling emotionally supportive roles in people's lives which results in high levels of attachment.
 Dog owners who are single, childless, newly married, empty nesters, divorced, or in a second marriage tend to anthropomorphize their pets more often.
 Dogs can be emotional substitutes for family members such as children and spouses and they contribute to the moral maintenance of people who live alone.

 Dogs have become increasingly important and treated as unique individuals.
 In a world where people are increasingly disconnected from their families, they rely more on their pets, specifically dogs, to fill emotional voids.
-Pets have become a relatively easy and lovable replacement for children or a strong community.
+Pets have become a relatively easy replacement for children or a strong community.

 Humans have been dependent on animals as sources of companionship and artistic inspiration since the Paleolithic period, and animals have continued to mold the shape of human culture and psychology ever since.